Databingo/aih/README.md

 ## About Suggestions
 This is just a test in concept of "Co-relation's enhancement of AI and human beings".
-If you have any sugeestions please write in Issues.
+If you have any suggestions please write in Issues.